Skip to content

 Aldrich & Steele. $80M revenue. ~300 staff.
 Calendar-year fiscal.

 Mid-market public accounting firm.
-Three offices, partner-led service lines in audit, tax, and a small advisory practice.
-Calendar fiscal year, busy season runs January through April 15.
-The board has asked the Managing Partner three quarters in a row to articulate the firm's AI strategy.
-The partner group is cautious by training, not by accident.
-The Tax Partner has read every vendor pitch and pulled the trigger on none.
-The IT Director has been quietly authoring a security memo about ChatGPT.
-Senior associates and managers are already using AI on personal accounts to draft client memos and reconcile workpapers, and nobody has named that fact in a partner meeting.
+Three offices.
+Partner-led service lines in audit, tax, and a small advisory practice.
+Busy season January through April 15.
+The board has asked the Managing Partner three quarters running to articulate the AI strategy.
+The partner group is cautious by training.
+The Tax Partner has read every vendor pitch, pulled the trigger on none.
+The IT Director is quietly authoring a security memo about ChatGPT.
+Senior associates and managers are already using AI on personal accounts to draft memos and reconcile workpapers.
+Nobody has named that fact in a partner meeting.
 Seven candidate bets surface in week one.
 None has a documented horizon, named owner, or kill criterion.
-This is the firm the Three-Horizon review is built for.

-What we agreed to in week one: interview the partner group, the IT Director, two managers, and four senior associates.
-Inventory every AI initiative anyone in the firm has touched, sanctioned or shadow.
-Score each by reach (Core, Adjacent, Transform), payback profile, and named owner.
-Ship a board-ready memo by end of week four.
+Week-one scope: interview partner group, IT Director, two managers, four senior associates.
+Inventory every AI initiative anyone has touched, sanctioned or shadow.
+Score by reach, payback profile, and named owner.
+Board-ready memo by end of week four.

 Every candidate bet placed on the Core, Adjacent, Transform reach grid.